SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_DataManagementNodeRed.md

 ```

-YOu can use `timedatectl list-timezones` to see all available timezones for the `timedatectl-service`:
+You can use `timedatectl list-timezones` to see all available timezones for the `timedatectl-service`:

 ```bash
 root@iot2050-debian:~# timedatectl list-timezones